Jitu7/coreJava/README.md

 ## Polymorphism
 * Java achieves polymorphism through inheritance.
-* One specific instance can take shape, can have a form of all the more general types of the one that created instance.
+* One specific instance can take a shape, can have a form of all the more general types of the one that created instance.
   ```JAVA
   B b = new B();
   A a = new B();